OpenCockpitOpenCockpit

 Fully offline

-Auto-starts the daemon, pick any pulled model from the chat header.
-No key, no internet required.
+Auto-starts the daemon; pick any pulled model.
+No key, no internet.

 Explorer · Code Map